 What should the family do when a donor has died?

-At the time of death the family should call their funeral director and advise them to contact a representative of the USD Body Donation Program for instructions regarding proper preparation of the body.
+At the time of death the family should call their funeral director and advise them to contact a representative of the body donation program for instructions regarding proper preparation of the body.
 Failure to follow allowable preparation procedures could prevent the intended donation.

 Is it necessary to employ a funeral home if I donate my body to USD?